Lombiq/NPM-Targets/Readme.md

 proxy-nvm-command node npm
 ```

-If you wish to use pnpm too, type this:
+If you wish to use PNPM too, type this:
 ```shell
 npm install pnpm -g
 proxy-nvm-command pnpm